 Author: Alex Garland

 “If I’d learn one thing from traveling, it was that the way to get things done was to go ahead and do them.
 Don’t talk about going to Borneo.
 Book a ticket, get a visa, pack a bag, and it just happens.”

 Set in Thailand, this book is about a young backpacker’s journey across Thailand, where he gets to know about a legendary, idyllic, mystical and isolated beach untouched by tourism.
 Coming from Britain, the protagonist Richard met a man in Bangkok, who gave him a map of this island that’s nothing less than a paradise on Earth.
 Richard’s quest for the hidden beach of this island in the Gulf of Thailand takes him through jungles and waterfalls – and he meets a community of backpackers who came and settled down in that island to live a life completely cut off from the rest of the world.

-We are pretty sure that Thailand is a country that is probably there on your checklist already, and by the time you finish reading ‘The Beach’, you’ll surely be planning to set out, to discover this island and witness it’s beauty, all by yourself.
+I’m pretty sure that Thailand is a country that is probably there on your checklist already, and by the time you finish reading ‘The Beach’, you’ll surely be planning to set out, to discover this island and witness it’s beauty, all by yourself.

 Into the Wild

 “It is easy, when you are young, to believe that what you desire is no less than what you deserve, to assume that if you want something badly enough, it is your God-given right to have it.”